 Without modern refrigeration, generations before us had to use resourceful methods to keep eggs fresh.
 Here are some of the ways egg preservation was accomplished in years past.
 They are so effective that these methods are still used today:

-- Pickling – Pickling eggs was a favorite way to keep them fresh.
-The eggs were soaked in vinegar to prevent bacteria from growing, and salt and spices were added for flavor.
+- Pickling - Pickling eggs was a favorite way to keep them fresh.
+The eggs were first hard-boiled and peeled, then soaked in vinegar to prevent bacteria from growing, and salt and spices were added for flavor.

-- Water Glassing – Water glassing was another method.
-Eggs were stored in a sodium silicate solution.
+- Water Glassing - Water glassing was another method of preservation.
+Raw eggs, still in their shells were stored in a sodium silicate solution.
 This solution sealed the eggs, keeping air and bacteria out, and kept the eggs fresh for months.

 - Salting - In rural areas, people buried eggs in salt and ash for preservation.
 Salt lowered moisture, and ash fought off bacteria.